-In Dodson v.
-Deleo, 872 A.2d 1237 (Pa.
+Also included in the "progeny" of the Superior Court's holding in Troescher is Dodson v.
+Deleo, 872 A.2d 1237, 1240 (Pa.
 Super.
 Ct.
-2005), Defendants sought review of an order of the trial court which held that certain information sought by Plaintiff in medical malpractice litigation against the hospital was discoverable and not protected by the Peer Review Protection Act.
-Dodson, 872 A.2d at 1240.

-Plaintiff alleged that Defendant's performance of a vertical banded gastroplasty and subsequent post-operative care fell below the standard of care for a reasonable physician.
-Id. at 1239.
-Plaintiff sought credentialing reports specific to Dr. DeLeo, a physician Plaintiff accused of malpractice.
+2005).
+There, defendants sought review of an order of the trial court which held that certain information sought by plaintiff was discoverable and not protected by the PRPA.
+Plaintiff alleged that defendant's performance of a vertical banded gastroplasty and subsequent post-operative care fell below the standard of care.
+872 A.2d at 1239.
+Plaintiff sought credentialing reports specific to Dr. Deleo.
 Id. at 1239-40.
-Defendants maintained that these documents were protected by the Peer Review Protection Act.
+Defendants maintained that these documents were protected by the PRPA.
 Id.
 After an in camera review of the disputed documents, the trial court concluded that these documents were not privileged and ordered disclosure.
 Id. at 1239.
 On appeal, Defendants maintained that the trial court erred in concluding that documents memorializing hospital peer review activity with respect to a given physician for a given year, which were generated by a hospital department charged with gathering and generating peer review committee documents, and were used exclusively for purposes of physician credentialing, were not protected by the PRPA.
 Id. at 1240-41.
-The Superior Court found that an affidavit from Amy Helmuth, R.N., the administrator of peer review activity within the hospital, established that the documents in question were generated exclusively for peer review purposes and were maintained exclusively with peer review files.
+The Superior Court found that an affidavit from the administrator of peer review activity within the hospital established that the documents in question were generated exclusively for peer review purposes and were maintained exclusively with peer review files.
 Id. at 1243.
-Therefore the court held that the trial court erred in ordering production of the documents as they squarely fell within the protection of the PRPA.
+Therefore the court held that the trial court erred in ordering production of the documents.
 Id.
-The court stated that the purpose of the PRPA is to facilitate comprehensive, honest and potentially critical evaluations of medical professionals by their peers.
+The court stated that the purpose of the PRPA is to facilitate comprehensive, honest and potentially critical evaluations of medical professionals by their peers, and documents used in determination of staff privileges are the type of documents the legislature contemplated when drafting the PRPA.
 Id.
-Documents used in the determination of staff privileges are the type of documents the legislature contemplated when drafting the Peer Review Protection Act.
-Id.

 It should be noted that the mere utilization of records in peer review proceedings will not automatically prevent a plaintiff from obtaining those records from their original sources.
 Id. at 1242.
 PRPA, 63 Pa.
-Cons.
-Stat. § 425.4 provides in pertinent part that:
+C.S. § 425.4 provides in pertinent part that:

-information, documents or records otherwise available from original sources are not to be construed as immune from discovery or use in any such civil action merely because they were presented during proceedings of such committee . . . .
+information, documents or records otherwise available from original sources are not to be construed as immune from discovery or use in any such civil action merely because they were presented during proceedings of such committee

 63 Pa.
-Cons.
-Stat. § 425.4.
+C.S. § 425.4.
 See also Ellison v.
 Women & Children's Hosp. of Buffalo, C.A.
 No. 08-313 Erie, 2010 U.S. Dist.
-LEXIS 130828, at \6 (W.D.
+LEXIS 130828, at 6 (W.D.
 Pa.
 Dec.
-10, 2010) ("The PRPA does not protect 'information, documents or records otherwise available from original sources' or 'non-peer review business records, even if those records eventually are used by a peer review committee." quoting, Dodson, 872 A.2d at 1242-43 (Pa.
-Super.
-Ct.
-2005)).
+10, 2010) ("The PRPA does not protect 'information, documents or records otherwise available from original sources' or 'non-peer review business records, even if those records eventually are used by a peer review committee." (quoting Dodson, 872 A.2d at 1242-43).